spatialwalk/AvatarKit-Web-Demo/README.md

 3. **Load Character** - Download and initialize character resources
    - SDK will automatically download character models and textures
    - Display loading progress
+   - **Note**: Mode is determined by SDK initialization, no need to select mode when loading character

 4. **Connect Service** - Establish WebSocket connection
    - Connect to animation service